IndrajeetDatta/QuotesForLife/README.md

-# Software Architecture Design Assignment - Indrajeet Datta
+# Software Architecture Design Assignment

 **Model View Controller** is a software architecture pattern that is used to implement user interfaces.
 Therefore, it is commonly used to develop web applications.
 It separates out application logic into three separate sections: